automl/auto-sklearn/examples/40_advanced/README.txt

 Advanced Examples
 =================

-Examples on customizing Auto-sklearn to other ones use case by changing the metric to optimize, the train-validation split, giving feature types, using pandas dataframes as input and inspecting the results of the search procedure.
+Examples on customizing Auto-sklearn to ones use case by changing the metric to optimize, the train-validation split, giving feature types, using pandas dataframes as input and inspecting the results of the search procedure.